Bingley: Medieval

 The ford was superseded by Ireland Bridge.
 Bingley was a manor which extended several miles up and down the Aire valley, extending upstream to Marley on the outskirts of Keighley and downstream to Cottingley.
 Bingley became a market town with the grant of a Market Charter in 1212 by King John.

 According to the poll tax returns of 1379, Bingley had 130 households, and probably around 500 people.
 The nearby towns of Bradford, Leeds and Halifax had about half this population.
 Therefore, at this time Bingley was the largest town in the area.

 No records tell of how Bingley fared in the Black Death that swept Europe in the 14th century.
 Approximately one third of all the people in Europe died of this plague, sometimes wiping out whole towns and villages.
 According to the 1379 Poll tax records, the nearby town of Boulton had no survivors worth taxing.

-Tudors
+Tudor period

 In 1592, Bingley was shown on a map by Yorkshire map-maker Christopher Saxton as a single street with about 20 houses on each side.
 The church sits at the west end of the street opposite a single large house, possibly a manor house.
 Since Bingley was a market town, the market stalls would have been set up on either side of the main street.
 One of the oldest buildings in Bingley is a coaching inn, the Old White Horse Inn, on the flatter north bank of the River Aire by Ireland Bridge.